ministryofjustice/moj-frontend/docs/components/alert.md

 statusDate: February 2025
 githuburl: https://github.com/ministryofjustice/moj-frontend/discussions/1163
 excerpt: "Use the alert component to display a prominent message and related actions to take."
+lede: "The alert component uses visual design to display a notification to users.
+It has a range of use cases."
 ---

-<span class="govuk-caption-xl govuk-!-margin-bottom-9">The alert component uses visual design to display a notification to users.
-It has a range of use cases.</span>

 {% example "/examples/alert" %}